tshegoplay/alx-pre_course/README.md

-Git is fun to lern
+Git is fun to learn all the time